evinpinar/struct2depth_dataprep/README.md

 **Run model:**
 You can run training/inference of the model either with masks or without.
 Get the [KITTI pretrained model](https://drive.google.com/file/d/1mjb4ioDRH8ViGbui52stSUDwhkGrDXy8/view?usp=sharing).
 - For training, there is an extra image processing step (see gen_data_kitti).
 It resizes frames to 416x128 and combines in triplets.
 Do it both for depth and RGB images.
+See the gen_data_kitti.py which I have modified accordingly.
 - For inference, you can either feed images one by one, or in triplet format.
 - When running the code, set "--size_constraint_weight 0" which turns the weak-prior estimation off, because apparently there are some issues on that part and result in zero division errors.